 Never Look Away poster - opens in New York at The Paris Theatre on January 25

 I always feel that I'm a complete individual and all this but then I meet someone else who's also German, also born in 1973 and I realise how many similarities our lives have, you know?

 FHvD: And it's just crazy and I feel like, also, maybe I'm more influenced by external things than I think.
 My grandparents were as far removed at the end of the day from all the craziness of Berlin as possible.
 They lived in Silesia.

 FHvD: In the countryside where my grandfather had an agricultural, like a farm.
 Still, if you look at his life, it was what influenced it most - it was the fact that all of Silesia was lost because of the crimes of the Nazis.
 He had to then flee, you know, lost everything he had at an age where it was very difficult for him to start again.
 Even my father in a way was uprooted, although he was born in 1935.
 Even his life was greatly influenced by that.

 My mother was from Magdeburg, from East Germany and then fled to the West.
 So all these people who are not in a way particularly political people and led regular lives - their lives are defined by what's going on on that political scale.
 In a way those layers - yes, it's the right word, they are layers - they are completely interconnected.
 And I find it a challenge, I like the challenge of weaving them together in that interconnected way.

 Read what Florian Henckel von Donnersmarck had to say on Germany's Oscar submission Never Look Away (Werk Ohne Autor).

-Never Look Away (Werk Ohne Autor) opens at The Paris Theatre in New York on January 25.
+Never Look Away (Werk Ohne Autor) screens at Edinburgh International Film Festival on June 23.